mistweaverco/kulala.nvim/docs/docs/usage/using-environment-variables.md

 # Using Environment Variables

+You can use environment variables in your HTTP requests.

 Create a file with the `.http` extension and write your HTTP requests in it.

 ```http title="examples.http"